-If you’re looking to get a better price on your PitchBook subscription or you’re simply intrigued by the tool’s pricing, go on reading this article.
+So, if you’re looking for a better price on your PitchBook subscription or are simply intrigued by the tool’s pricing, go on reading this article.

 PitchBook’s Prices From 8 Customers